BEST DOCUMENTARY SHORT - 2020 RAW SCIENCE Film Festival.

 Terror and Hope follows biocultural researchers from Yale, Harvard and Hashemite Universities; Humanitarian program developers and coordinators in the U.S. and Jordan; and most notably, young researchers and humanitarian volunteers.
 If there’s hope for the future of refugee children and youth, it’s due in large part to the teams of aid workers and researchers putting science to work for the oppressed and vulnerable.
 Terror and Hope tells their story.

-Science Powered by Compassion
+Science Fueled by Compassion

 "Perhaps one of the most powerful moments this semester was while watching the “Terror and Hope” video.
 In this video, a particular quote stuck out to me: 'Your biggest strength as a human is your compassion.
 If we don’t have compassion for ourselves, and we don’t have compassion for others, we are lost' This revelation led me to think about the video long after I had stopped watching.
 Once compassion is established, experiences are enriched and, through true understanding and collaboration, results become more feasible."